laminlabs/lamindb/docs/manage-changes.md

 ```

-Just like Pull Requests on GitHub, branches are never deleted
-so that the provenance of a change stays traceable.
+Just like pull requests on GitHub, branches are never deleted so that the provenance of a change stays traceable.

 For the API reference, see {class}`~lamindb.Branch`.